overwolf/overwolf.github.io/docs/topics/using-events-simulator.md

 ## 3. Set the data to send

 Once a feature / info update was selected, you can set in the text box the exact value to send as the event data.
 Once the data is ready, just hit the "Trigger" button.

-Note that currently there is no validation on the data that you can send.
-Which means, that if your app is expecting to get from Overwolf a specific event data (like "true" or an integer), you need to make sure to send the data in the exact format.

-On a future version, we will add for each event a sample data, so you can easily determine which format should be sent.

 ![alt-text](assets/events-simulator/3.png)